JohnathanMarkSmith/JQueryValidation/README.md

     cd JQueryValidation
     mvn tomcat7:run

-Then open http://localhost:8080/JQueryValidation/ in your browser
+Then open http://localhost:8080/JQueryValidation/ in your browser and play around..
+Go have fun....

+You can download the source code to this at my github project (https://github.com/JohnathanMarkSmith/JQueryValidation)

 If you have any questions please email me at john@johnathanmarksmith.com